vessahnjoya/QuackstagramProject/README.md

 In this class the db is used to save the post infor such as image_path, caption, user_id and timestamp.

 ### 5: InstagramProfileUi
 In this class the user is used to get following, followers, and posts counts, Bio, and profile image.
+Note that here we did not handleFollowAction Action to save time

 ### 6: DirectMessagingUI
 In this class the database is used to send and retrieve chat history between users

+### 7: QuackstagramHomeUI
+IOn this class the database is implemented to retrieve followed users post with all their data